Get Vaccinated Report Abuse/Neglect Sign up for E-news! Reproductive Health 988: 24/7 LIfeline

 Active, population-based surveillance for Shigella has been conducted throughout New Mexico since 2004 as part of the New Mexico Emerging Infections Program (NMEIP ) FoodNet system.
 Medical records for residents of New Mexico with shigellosis are reviewed for demographic and other epidemiologic information.
 Through this surveillance system New Mexico FoodNet is able to examine and describe Shigella infections in the state.
 Data from New Mexico and other EIP FoodNet sites are aggregated by the Centers for Disease Control and Prevention to generate national estimates.

-During 2011, there were 120 laboratory-confirmed cases of Shigella identified in New Mexico, an overall rate of 5.81 per 100,000 population.
+During 2022, there were 246 confirmed and probable cases of Shigella identified in New Mexico, an overall rate of 11.6 per 100,000 population.
 The annual infection rate in New Mexico is cyclical and yearly rates trend higher than other FoodNet states.

 Figure 1